Because this Blog is Bubbling over in silly B-Babble :)

-B is for Blood cancer Biopsy results Below
+B is also for Blood cancer Biopsy results Below

 B is for a cute Bucket list Buy I spied

-B is for a Beautiful Baby Blue Bug I cried
+B is for my new 1974 Baby Blue Bug

-B is for this sweet Beetle Being Brought to me!
+B is for this Bug Being Brought to me

-As C is for Cancer that's suddenly Back
+But C is for Cancer that's now suddenly Back

-But this sweet Bewitching Bug cheered and distracted me when
+But this Bewitching Bug cheered and distracted me, as

 ~ ~ ~ ~ ~ ~ ~

-to the main reason you came to read this blog?
-Here goes:
+to the main reason you came to read this blog:

 AND TREATMENT PLANNING:

-Below are my (brief) medical numerical details, which summarize my blood work and biopsy stats from diagnosis Dec 2009, to my current Sept 2013 out of remission stats.
-So dang it, after all my 2010 chemo, powerful crazymaking steroids, July 2010 high dose chemo, autologous stem cell harvest and transplant, and year and half maintenance chemo, all which gave me remission!!! ... until earlier this year, Myeloma decided to escalate and end my remission party
+Below are my medical numerical details, which summarize my blood work and biopsy stats from diagnosis Dec 2009, to my current Aug/Sept 2013 Out of Remission stats.
+So dang it, after all my 2010 chemo, powerful crazymaking steroids, July 2010 high dose chemo, autologous stem cell harvest and transplant, and year and half maintenance chemo, all which gave me remission!!! ...
+Myeloma decided to escalate and end my remission party :(

 I've had 4